The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 Quantifying the Cost of Grammar Mistakes

 Would you believe that grammar mistakes cost businesses over a billion dollars annually?
 Yeah, that's billion with a "b."
-According to research by the Global English Corporation, companies lose approximately $1.2 billion each year due to poor communication skills, with grammar errors being a significant contributor.
+According to research on workplace communication costs, companies now lose approximately $1.4 billion each year due to poor communication skills, with grammar errors being a significant contributor.
+That's a 17% increase from 2025, reflecting the growing volume of digital business communications.

 Where does this money go?
 Well, it's not like companies are literally throwing cash away every time someone uses "your" instead of "you're."
 The costs are hidden but very real: